-For the year under review, the Group recorded a loss attributable to owners of the Company of HK\$32.9 million, compared with the loss attributable to owners of the Company of HK\$45.3 million for the previous year.
-The Group's total customer sales proceeds was HK\$31.4 million, representing a decrease of 97.0% as compared with HK\$1,054.7 million for the previous year.
-The total revenue for the year decreased to HK\$6.4 million (2020: HK\$287.2 million), representing a decrease of 97.8% over the previous year.
+For the year ended 31 March 2022, the business operations and financial performance of the Group continued to be adversely affected by the Coronavirus Disease 2019 ("COVID-19") pandemic and it variants.
+During the year, the Group recorded a loss attributable to owners of the Company of HK\$17.9 million, as compared with the loss attributable to owners of the Company of HK\$32.9 million for the previous year.
+The Group's total customer sales proceeds was HK\$48.5 million, representing an increase of 54.5% as compared with HK\$31.4 million for the previous year.
+The total revenue was HK\$10.3 million, representing an increase of 60.9% as compared with HK\$6.4 million for the previous year.

-Overall, the Group's loss for the year was HK\$32.9 million, compared with the loss of HK\$45.1 million for the previous year.
-Loss per share attributable to owners of the Company for the year was HK6.5 cents (2020: HK8.9 cents).
-The Board has resolved not to recommend the payment of a final dividend for the year ended 31 March 2021 (2020: Nil).
+Overall, the Group's loss for the year was HK\$17.9 million, compared with the loss of HK\$32.9 million for the previous year.
+Loss per share attributable to owners of the Company for the year was HK3.5 cents (2021: HK6.5 cents).
+The Board has resolved not to recommend the payment of a final dividend for the year ended 31 March 2022 (2021: Nil).